ibm-cloud-docs/containers/cs_users.md

 #### Remove Cloud Foundry permissions
 {: #remove_cloud_foundry}

 To remove all of a user's Cloud Foundry permissions, you can remove the user's organization roles.
-If you only want to remove a user's ability, for example, to bind services in a cluster, only remove the user's space roles.
+If you want to remove only a user's ability, for example, to bind services in a cluster, then remove only the user's space roles.
 {: shortdesc}

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/).
 From the menu bar, select **Manage > Access (IAM)**.